shirlymanor/Writer/README.md

 # AI Blog Generator

-A Node.js application that generates blog posts using OpenAI's powerful language models.
+A Node.js application that generates blog posts using Writer AI.

 ## Features